 Notes

 - Storage: Store these in your refrigerator to keep them cool and firm.
+To freeze, I recommend flash freezing them, then wrapping in plastic wrap individually.

 - Some readers have commented that they take longer to bake/set.
 The original recipe called for baking them for 15-20 minutes after adding the filling.
 I cooked them again and found that they did take longer, so I adjusted the timing to 25-35 minutes.
 It may take longer or shorter for you, so keep an eye on them.